Nervosys/Botnix/pkgs/README.md

 * Nix **package tests** are a lightweight alternative to Botnix module tests.
 They should be used to create simple integration tests for packages, but cannot test Botnix services, and some programs with graphical user interfaces may also be difficult to test with them.
 * The **`checkPhase` of a package**, which should execute the unit tests that are included in the source code of a package.

-Here in the nixpkgs manual we describe mostly _package tests_; for _module tests_ head over to the corresponding [section in the Botnix manual](https://nixos.org/manual/botnix/stable/#sec-botnix-tests).
+Here in the botpkgs manual we describe mostly _package tests_; for _module tests_ head over to the corresponding [section in the Botnix manual](https://nixos.org/manual/botnix/stable/#sec-botnix-tests).

 ### Writing inline package tests